top of page

 My One True Hero Ever Rears

-The Arm who cradles all my years
+The Hand who holds my wonder years

 My One True Hero Ever Roars